Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 6. Preserve Evidence: Document conditions immediately, as repairs might eliminate crucial proof of the hazard.

-7. Consult an Attorney: California personal injury attorneys offer free consultations to evaluate your case.
+7. Consult a Lawyer: California personal injury attorneys offer free consultations to evaluate your case.

 California’s Statute of Limitations for Premises Liability Claims